MikeMaximus/DarkModeForms/README.md

 Usage:

-Build the DLL and add it to your project.
+Build the DLL and overwrite DarkModeForms.dll in the References folder of the GBM project with the new version.